EpfeiferNutri/Phage-plasmids/geNomad_vConTACTv2/DESCRIPTION_geNomad_vConTACTv2.md

 **Step 1: running geNomad**

-We screened the large plasmid dataset to detect putative P-Ps with strong phage signatures.

 -   As input dataset we processed 38,051 plasmid sequences from non-redundant NCBI RefSeq, collected in May 2023 (referred to as "05/23").

 -   geNomad (end-to-end) was executed in default mode with the plasmid sequences listed in `0523_plasmids_for_geNomad.xlsx`.
 It used the geNomad database v1.5 and was executed on 25 CPUs on the Migale computational cluster [https://migale.inrae.fr/], with a total runtime of 6 hours and 17 minutes.